zakaria-a-khan/zakaria-a-khan.github.io/README.md

 ### Physics Vida: Review of Theory (Beginning March 2025)

-**Physics Vida** is my personal initiative to review core topics in physics in preparation for graduate school (qualifying exams, etc) and continued study.
-The initiative will focus on three key areas:
+**Physics Vida** is my recent initiative to review core topics in physics in preparation for graduate school (qualifying exams, etc) and continued study.
+The initiative will focus on three key areas via their respective texts, listed below:

 1. **Classical Mechanics**: Goldstein, Poole, Safko (3rd Ed)
 2. **Electrodynamics**: Griffiths, Schroeter (3rd Ed)
 3. **Quantum Mechanics**: Griffiths (5th Ed)

-The texts listed above were all sourced from one of the following open-source sites.
+For full transparency, the texts were all sourced as pdf's from one of the following open-source sites:
 1. https://libgen.li
 2. https://annas-archive.org

-Note that the libgen umbrella constantly taking down and putting up new url's. so if these links are unavailable at any time, reddit likely has more updated url's.
+Note that the libgen umbrella is constantly taking down and putting up new url's so if these links are unavailable at any time, reddit likely has more updated url's.

 #### Plan:
 - Review **10 pages/day** from each of the three texts.
 So in total **30 pages/day** of material.
 - Goal: Complete all three texts by term end in May 2025.
 - Duration: **60 days** (starting March 1, 2025).
-- Time: Approx. **2-2.5 hours/day** for reading and working problems.
+- Time: Approx. **3 hours/day** for reading and working problems.
 - Extension: Spend the summer on more advanced, graduate level theory texts in optics, advanced quantum physics.

 #### Weekly Progress Updates: